All Products

 factoryInfo.setFactoryProperty(ONSFactoryProperty.SecretKey, "Your access secret");

-factoryInfo.setFactoryProperty(ONSFactoryProperty.ConsumerId, "GID_example");
+factoryInfo.setFactoryProperty(ONSFactoryProperty.ConsumerId, "<your-group-id>");

-factoryInfo.setFactoryProperty(ONSFactoryProperty.PublishTopics, "T_example_topic_name");
+factoryInfo.setFactoryProperty(ONSFactoryProperty.PublishTopics, "<your-topic>");

-factoryInfo.setFactoryProperty(ONSFactoryProperty.NAMESRV_ADDR, "NameSrv_Addr");
+factoryInfo.setFactoryProperty(ONSFactoryProperty.NAMESRV_ADDR, "<your-tcp-endpoint>");

-factoryInfo.setFactoryProperty(ONSFactoryProperty.LogPath, "C://log");
+factoryInfo.setFactoryProperty(ONSFactoryProperty.LogPath, "<your-log-path>");

 OrderConsumer consumer = ONSFactory.getInstance().createOrderConsumer(factoryInfo);

-consumer.subscribe(factoryInfo.getPublishTopics(), "*",new MyMsgOrderListener());
+consumer.subscribe(factoryInfo.getPublishTopics(), "*", new MyMsgOrderListener());

 consumer.start();